A model for framed configuration spaces of points: Background and recollections

 Let us also recall the definition of the graph complex $\GC_{n}$.
-As a vector space, $\GC_{n}$ is spanned by connected graphs with only internal vertices.
+As a vector space, $\GC_{n}$ is spanned by infinite series of connected 1-vertex irreducible graphs (i.e. graphs that remain connected after deleting one vertex) consisting of internal vertices only, each having valence $\geq 2$.
 Edges are directed, but the elements of $\GC_{n}$ must be invariant under edge reversal, with a coefficient $(-1)^{n}$ when an edge is reversed.
 Thus we draw undirected edges in pictures, which are to be understood as the sum of an edge with its symmetric (with a sign).

-Given a graph $\gamma \in \GC_{n}$ with $e$ edges and $v$ vertices, its (homological) degree is $k(n-1) -vn + n$.
-The differential is dual of the differential in $\Graphs_{n}$ and splits vertices in two, summing over all possible ways of reconnecting incident edges to the two vertices.
-There is a (pre-)Lie algebra structure on $\GC_{n}$ given by insertion of graphs.
+Given a graph $\gamma \in \GC_{n}$ with $e$ edges and $v$ vertices, its cohomological degree is $vn -n-e(n-1)$, and minus that degree if one prefers homological conventions.
+The differential is dual of the differential in $\Graphs_{n}$ and splits vertices in two vertices connected by an edge, summing over all possible ways of reconnecting edges incident to the initial vertex to the two vertices.

+There is a (pre-)Lie algebra structure on $\GC_{n}$ given by insertion of graphs, denoted $\Gamma \star \Gamma'$.
+This Lie algebra $\GC_{n}$ acts on each $\Graphs_{n}(k)$ by Hopf cooperadic biderivations, again using insertion of graphs.
+A more conceptual way of obtaining this structure is to realize that $\GC_{n}$ can be equivalently given as the deformation Lie algebra of a map from the $\Lie$ operad into an operad of graphs $\Gra_n^*$, which is essentially the dual of $\Graphs_n$, but with no differential or internal vertices. { The differential on $\Graphs_n$ arises from a twist by the Maurer--Cartan element} .
+Concretely, given $\mu\in \GC_n$ and $\Gamma $ a graph in the dual operad $\Gamma \in \Graphs_n^*$, the action is given by summing over (with appropriate signs) plugging $\mu$ into the vertices of $\Gamma$ and subtracting the insertion of $\Gamma$ into the vertices of $\mu$.
+That is, if we denote $\mu_1$ the graph $\mu$ but with one of its vertices made external, then we have

+We refer to~\cite[Appendix~I.3]{Willwacher2014} or~\cite[Equation~(7)]{Idrissi2016} for an explicit description of this action and~\cite[Proposition~3.2]{DolgushevWillwacher2015} for the deformation complex point of view.
+Furthermore, $\GC_n$ can essentially be identified with the homotopy biderivations, and can be used to compute the homotopy automorphism space of the rationalizations of the little discs operads, see \cite{FresseWillwacher2020}.

+\begin{rem} It is possible to remove from $\Graphs_n$ and from $\GC_n$ the graphs with internal vertices of valence $2$.
+In fact, elsewhere in the literature, including the last author's papers, the notation $\Graphs_n$ and $\GC_n$ refers to the version without vertices of valence $2$, while our version is denoted $\Graphs_n^2$ or $\GC_n^2$ respectively.
+Since we only need the version above for this paper we omitted the superscript for the sake of cleaner notation. \end{rem}